Luchador/GUD/tools/geditor/docs/GEOMETRY_TOOLBAR.md

 detail materials, allocation failures, native save/reload, and edit history.
 The same suite checks single-point placement, preview transforms/cancellation, scene isolation and Ctrl snapping in both 3D and UV drags with window calls stubbed.

+## Bisect Edge

+Select one background or Stan edge in Edge mode (`2`), then choose **Edge > Bisect Edge** or press **Ctrl+Q**.
+One triangle becomes two triangles, with a new vertex at the selected edge's midpoint.
+All triangles sharing that source edge are divided together; a shared edge between two triangles creates four triangles.
+Background UVs and RGBA are averaged at the midpoint, and faces retain their room, layer, material, winding and draw state.
+Coincident background edges with separate vertex identities (such as UV seams) remain independent.

+Stan uses its existing linked vertex identities to find incident tiles.
+Triangular tiles become two triangles.
+Larger convex tiles become two convex polygons, cut from the edge midpoint to an opposite perimeter vertex.
+Internal and external links are updated, including incoming and one-way connections.
+Room, tile color, flags, and walkable/non-walkable classification are preserved.
+Unlinked overlapping tiles and floors at other heights remain separate.

+Positions, UVs and colors round to native integer precision.
+A midpoint that collapses a triangle or an invalid Stan boundary connection rejects the entire edit.
+The operation supports undo/redo, Save Project, and Create ROM.
+The two new background edge halves stay selected; for Stan, the first half is selected.
+The shortcut leaves text fields, floating editors, camera flight and active transforms alone, and runs only once per key press.

+Validation: `python3 tools/geditor/tests/bisect_edge/run.py` covers background
+subdivision, attributes, seams, native save/reload, history, rollback and Ctrl+Q.
+`python3 tools/geditor/tests/stan_topology/run.py` covers Stan bisection, linked
+neighbors, both-way walking, native ID flags, room regrouping and export, and Depot's actual floor/stair link. `geometry_toolbar/run.py` checks menu routing.